jessesquires/jessesquires.com/_posts/2022-03-04-quickly-displaying-the-swift-version-that-ships-with-xcode.md

 Luckily, we can find this by calling `swiftc --version`, but for the Xcode Beta we need to know the full path bundled with the app.
 It is located at `/Applications/Xcode-beta.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/swiftc`, which is a mouthful and difficult to remember.

+{% include updated_notice.html
+date="2022-03-09T13:48:45-08:00"
+message="
+Thanks to [Sven Schmidt](https://mobile.twitter.com/_sa_s/status/1500379619744178179) for offering improvements here to simplify the script and make it more robust.
+We can use `DEVELOPER_DIR` to specify which Xcode to use and then invoke `xcrun` to avoid having to use the exact path to the binaries.
+The script below has been updated.
+" %}

 The custom commands below build on [what I previously wrote]({% post_url 2020-07-07-quickly-switching-between-xcodes %}) to switch between Xcode versions.
 I've added a new command, `xcwhich` that displays the currently selected Xcode, and then prints all the version information for both Xcode.app and Xcode-beta.app.

 ```zsh